Alice-Tempesta/download-from-YouTube/README.md

 4. Get the URL of all videos from a playlist on YouTube
 5. Download all videos from the playlist in a couple of clicks

+<br>Planned for the coming week 03/04/2024-03/11/2024:bloading indicator<br/>
-<br>In the future, we plan to create a user-friendly interface, as well as add asynchronous downloading of videos from a playlist to speed up the process.<br/>
+In the future, I plan to create a user-friendly interface, as well as add asynchronous downloading of videos from a playlist to speed up the process.<br/>

 ## Instructions: